ChamodyaChiran/AW1000-NSS-Build-Public/README.md

 * 🔌Preinstalled USB support packages for external drives and hotplug auto-mounting

 * 👨‍👩‍👧‍👦 Parental controls and timed network access to manage internet usage

+### Expanded ChamodyaWRT comes with all the features of the Standard version, plus additional features
+* 🐳 Docker support for containerized applications

+* ⚡ Clash integration for advanced proxy and routing

+* 🎨 Custom themes for a modern and responsive web interface (more themes now available)

+* 🌐 Captive Portal for guest Wi-Fi authentication and access control

+* 🔗 Tailscale VPN for secure, easy-to-manage remote connections

+* 💾 More available storage

 <br/>